EC-DIGIT-CSIRC/sysdiagnose/README.md

 - Minimum 64 GB of HDD space just for timesketch data (add some more GBs for the OS and OS upgrades, etc.)
 - SSDs (NVMEs) for the data.

+## Yarascan

+Using YARA rules are an easy and flexible way of spotting 'evil', the Yarascan analyser will help you out with that.
+It looks for YARA rules within __.yar__ files saved in the `./yara` folder or in the one designated by the environment varirable `SYSDIAGNOSE_YARA_RULES_PATH`.

 # UnifiedLogs
 This unifiedlogs parser tool is natively provided on a MacOS system.
 Fortunately some entities developed a linux compatible parser.